vulcansmithy/cash-register-app/README.md

 ## Things need improving

 - The web interface could be better.
 Currently there's only "remove" function in the Cash Register app.
 Ideally, there is also "Subtract", e.g., added 3 Green Tea.
 Use "Subtract" to reduce from 3 items to 2 items.
 - Just notice the display of the value when whole number doesn't display the cent value. e.g, if the price is 14.00, it just display it as "€14".
 This may change.
 I might be updating the app to fix this issue.
-As of now my priority to deploy a working version online
+As of now my priority to deploy a working version online.
+  - **Update 7/18/2025**
+    - this small issue is already fixed.
+Refactored the code to properly display the any amount including their cent value.
+    - additional code cleanup was also done.

 ## Screenshots
 ![Dashboard View](/app/assets/images/screenshots/screenshot-01.png)